SymfonyCasts/vue/sfcasts/ep1/product-card.md

 for rendering each product.
-If we did *not* have this component... and we were rendering this data inside the `ProductList` component, we wouldn't be able to use a computed property... because we would need to pass an *argument*: the product price.
+If we did *not* have this component... and we were rendering this data inside the `ProductList` component, we wouldn't be able to use a computed property... because we would need to pass an *argument*: the product whose price we need to calculate.
 Instead, we would have needed to create a *method*... which isn't the end of the world, but is less efficient.
 Any time that you're creating a method to *return* data, it's a signal that you should considering refactoring into a smaller component that could use a computed property.

 Anyways, now when we move over... we don't even need to refresh: there is our *beautiful* 30.00 price.
 What a bargain!